couchbaselabs/dcp-documentation/documentation/commands/open-connection.md

      1 - Type: Producer (bit set) / Consumer (bit cleared).

+When setting the Producer or Consumer flag the sender is telling the server what type of connection will be created.
+For example, if the Producer type is set then the sender of the Open Connection message will be a Consumer.

+The connection name is specified using the key field.
+When selecting a name the only requirement is that the name take up no more space than 256 bytes.
+It is recommended that the name uses that ASCII character set and uses alpha-numeric characters.

 The following example shows the breakdown of the message:

       Byte/     0       |       1       |       2       |       3       |